lidofinance/lido-terra-contracts/contracts/anchor_basset_token/README.md

 ### Send
 * Send{contract, amount, msg}
-    - Sends `UpdateUserIndex` to the reward contract for both the sender and the contract.
+    - Sends `IncreaseBalance` to the reward contract for the contract.
+    - Sends `DecreaseBalance` to the reward contract for the sender.
     - Moves `amount` tokens from the `env.sender` account to the `contract`.
     -`contract` must be an address of a contract that implements the `Receiver` interface.
     - In order to burn, the `msg` must be `InitBurn` and will be passed to the recipient contract, along with the amount.